memgraph/docs/user_technical/how_to_guides/tensorflow-setup.md

 element is a result matrix.

 ### Example
-Here is simple example.
-You can use *Movie* [dataset](../tutorials/movie-recommendation.md) or you can use this simple dataset:
+Here is a simple example.
+You can use
+[Movie dataset](../tutorials/movie-recommendation.md) or you can use this simple dataset:

 ```openCypher